 7. Quality control of goods from China

-Even though the supplier you choose seems reliable, there can always be mistakes or mishaps happen with your production in China.
+Even though the supplier you choose seems reliable, there can always be mistakes or mishaps that happen with your production in China.
 Inspecting the goods, preferably at various stages, minimizes the risk of possible fraud and financial losses.
 Such control will ensure that the goods from China will meet all the required quality and safety standards in the EU.
 There are four stages of product inspection:

 - Pre-production Inspection, i.e., if the factory is prepared to manufacture your product